likecoin/likecoin-chain/SETUP.md

     -y
 ```

-Query the proposal to ensure its existance
+Query the proposal to ensure its existence

 ```
 ./liked query gov proposal $PROPOSAL_ID
 ```

-Deposite a certain amount of `LIKE` to the proposal
+Deposit a certain amount of `LIKE` to the proposal

 ```
 ./liked tx gov deposit $PROPOSAL_ID 10000000nanolike --from $ACCOUNT --yes